 This is the Midland model 13-898.
 A top of the line 23 channel SSB/AM base station, which replaced the earlier model 13-885.
 This model features a twin meter which showed received signal, relative transmit power, and SWR.
 Also included, was a handsome wood grained case with a more functional clock with alarm and turn on functions.
 These things, along with the expected usual functions of Volume, Squelch, R.F.
 Gain, Clarifier, Mode Selection, and SWR calibrate, round out the list of external user features.
 This design showcased Midland's new relationship with the Cybernet company of Japan, and was one of several radio models manufactured for Midland by Cybernet.

-Performance wise, this radio was about a 4 on the scale of 1 to 10.
-It wasn't especially good at anything, but it did work ok for what it was.
+Performance wise, this radio was about a 5 on the scale of 1 to 10.
+It wasn't especially great at anything, but it did work fairly well for what it was.